-Casey Nathan is an Associate and Team Leader in the Los Angeles office of Brown & O’Meara LLP, where he represents individuals and businesses in a variety of litigation areas.
+Casey Nathan is a Partner in the Los Angeles office of Brown & O’Meara LLP, where he represents individuals and businesses in a variety of litigation areas.
 He handles complex and high exposure general liability matters from inception to resolution.

 Mr. Nathan graduated magna cum laude from New York University in 2008 with a degree in economics.
 He then earned his J.D. from Boston College Law School, where he graduated cum laude in 2014.
 During his time at Boston College, Mr. Nathan was a member of the Boston College Journal of Law & Social Justice and served as a Note and Comment Editor during his third year.
 As a member of the Journal, Mr. Nathan published two articles: Confronting a Double-Edged Sword: Providing Bullies Due Process Protections Without Undermining Massachusetts’ Efforts to Combat Bullying, 34 B.C.J.L. & Soc.
 Just.
 111 (2014); and Searching for a “Jurisdictional Hook:” United States v.
 Kebodeaux and the Constitutional Limits of the Sex Offender Registration and Notification Act, 33 B.C.
 J. L. & Soc.
 Just.
 E. Supp.
 53 (2013).
 He was also student attorney for the Administrative Law Division of the Massachusetts Attorney General’s Office, a certified summer law clerk for the Ventura County District Attorney’s Office in Ventura, California, and a student attorney for the Boston College Legal Assistance Bureau.